Dry Needling Therapy for Sciatica

 Symptoms and Diagnosis of Sciatica

-Sciatica can significantly affect daily life by causing pain that limits movement and activity.
-It may make simple tasks like sitting, standing, or walking uncomfortable.
-Chronic pain can impact work, hobbies, and overall quality of life.
+Sciatica can significantly affect daily life and mobility by causing persistent pain that limits movement and reduces comfort.
+Simple activities such as sitting, standing, or walking for long periods may become challenging, often leading to reduced productivity and discomfort.
+Chronic pain can also disturb sleep, impact work performance, and lower overall quality of life.

-Dry needling therapy involves inserting thin needles into specific points in the muscles, known as trigger points.
+Dry needling therapy for sciatica involves inserting thin needles into specific points in the muscles, known as dry needling points for sciatica.
 This technique helps release muscle tightness and improve blood flow.

-It aims to reduce pain and enhance movement by targeting the underlying issues contributing to conditions like sciatica.
+It aims to reduce pain and enhance movement by targeting the underlying issues contributing to conditions like sciatica trigger points, and nerve compression.

 Types of Dry Needling Therapy for Sciatica